dnsimple/dnsimple-support/content/articles/account-creation.markdown

 That's it!
 You're now a DNSimple user with one account.

-You can explore and learn how to manage domains in DNSimple without activating your account.
+You can explore how to manage domains in DNSimple without activating your account.
 Provide payment details to activate your account, start registering domains, and adding records.

 ## Adding additional accounts